 Generally, smart materials can be defined as materials able to perceive the external stimuli, process and analyze it and respond by changing its original properties (appearance, electrical, mechanical).
 Considering the current rate of innovation especially within the bio- and nanotechnology, the multi-functioning of smart materials is not a far-off future.

 Moreover, the combined usage of different intelligent materials capitalizing on particular intelligent functions will result in the creation of systems, able to perform smart actions in an ingenious way.
 Futuristic examples of such a system can be a furniture object transformable to an iPod, flexible aircraft wings, or back-to-nature self-healing materials.
-Multidisciplinary background of the research on intelligent material implies its cross industrial application possibilities; meaning that understanding the future potential and speed of development is crucial for many companies, including Deutsche Post DHL.
+Multidisciplinary background of the research on intelligent material implies its cross industrial application possibilities; meaning that understanding the future potential and speed of development is crucial for many companies, including Deutsche Post DHL Group.

 After he finished his studies in Civil Engineering at the university of Hannover, Mr. Hühne worked at the German Aerospace Center (DLR).
 He did his PhD in Mechanical Engineering at the University of Braunschweig in 2005.Read more

 Since 2008 he has been the head of the department composite design at the Institute of Composite Structures and Adaptive Systems at the DLR.